 "The installation of ‘Oxygen‘ air monitoring stations by Eco City from Ivano-Frankivsk enables the public to continuously evaluate air quality.
-The stations also allow the collection of vast data which will be used to calculate and predict air pollution and its risks for the public health," said Maksym Soroka, the scientific and technical expert of the Clear Air for Ukraine project.
+The stations also allow for the collection of vast data which will be used to calculate and predict air pollution and its risks for the public health," said Maksym Soroka, the scientific and technical expert of the Clear Air for Ukraine project.

-Last year, a research conducted by a team of Czech and Ukrainian experts from the NGOs together with University of Chemistry and Technology from Prague showed dangerous levels of pollution in Ukrainian cities of Dnipro, Kryvyi Rih, Zaporizhia, Kharkiv and Mariupol.
-The international team collected 88 samples from sediments, sand from children's playgrounds and chicken eggs from local farms.
+Last year, research conducted by a team of Czech and Ukrainian experts from the NGOs together with University of Chemistry and Technology from Prague showed dangerous levels of pollution in Ukrainian cities of Dnipro, Kryvyi Rih, Zaporizhia, Kharkiv, and Mariupol.
+The international team collected 88 samples from sediments, sand from children's playgrounds, and chicken eggs from local farms.
 These samples were subsequently analyzed in a certified laboratory.
 The installation of public air monitoring system “Oxygen” is a reaction to this research and its findings.

 The monitoring stations were presented and installed in November.

-The main driving force of the project is its coordinators in the industrial Ukrainian cities - civic organisations and initiatives: It is Enough to Poison Kryvyi Rih, Ecocide.NET from Kharkiv, The Social Development Fund from Kramatorsk and Dzyga from Zaporizhia.
+The main driving force of the project is its coordinators in the industrial Ukrainian cities - civic organisations and initiatives: It is Enough to Poison Kryvyi Rih, Ecocide.NET from Kharkiv, The Social Development Fund from Kramatorsk, and Dzyga from Zaporizhia.